 Drive past the park and around the cul de sac, parking on the south side of the road only.
 Observe posted signs and do not block residents’ driveways.

-When to go: Jim Lawrence feeds the birds from around 9:30 or 10 a.m. every day from mid-November through February, and it’s fun to watch the swans flying in.
+When to go: Jim Lawrence feeds the birds at 10:30 a.m. every day from mid-November through February, and it’s fun to watch the swans flying in.
 However, for quieter observation, you may want to visit earlier or later.